tonikelope/autawifi/README.md

 # autawifi
-## Arduino WiFi DOORBELL for MONITOR AUTA COMPACT VISUALTECH 5H
+## Arduino WiFi Notifier for MONITOR AUTA COMPACT VISUALTECH 5H

 The purpose of this project is to implement the function of receiving notifications from the monitor on our PC or SmartPhone in case we are far away from the monitor, or to help people with reduced hearing.
 (In the next version we will add the instructions and the code to open the door when receiving a call).